Friendly family man’s 50-year secret: He was fugitive, too - NewsBreak

 But for John Elliott, a deputy U.S. marshal, it was personal because he and Conrad came from the same side of town.

-The problem was Conrad had a head start and was disciplined enough not to make missteps.Business manager to Kardashians killed, boyfriend charged
+The problem was Conrad had a head start and was disciplined enough not to make missteps.Denver shootings suspect wrote books previewing attacks

 Elliott traveled across the U.S. looking for Conrad and even after retiring would check on the case, said his son, Pete Elliott, now the top U.S. marshal in Cleveland, who inherited the hunt for Conrad nearly 20 years ago.